How Hire4Real Works

 100/0 when no employer match is found (text analysis only)

 Scores are clamped to the 0-100 range.
 Higher = more likely real.
-Lower = more likely ghost.
+Lower = more likely to be non-genuine.

 Why we publish this